Best Raffles Place food places

 Sol & Luna is not a halal-certified eatery.

-Fans of Whiskdom can now get their lava cookies and muffins at the homegrown bakery’s One Raffles Place outlet!
+Fans of Whiskdom can now get their lava cookies and muffins at the homegrown bakery’s One Raffles Place outlet.
 The takeaway kiosk offers the brand’s famous bakes that come with a molten filling, including popular flavours such as Matcha Lava Cookie and Salted Dark Chocolate Brownie.
-Each piece is priced at $6.50, but you can also get them in a box of six at $38.
+Each piece is priced at $6.50.

-You’ll also find a good range of loaded bagels to sort your savoury cravings.
-We recommend the Truffle Beef Steak ($14.90), packed with onions, ribeye slices, and truffle aioli.
+You’ll also find a good range of loaded bagels to sort your savoury cravings, all priced under $20.

 Website